demitri/pgAST/README.md

 pgAST is a PostgreSQL plug-in that implements some functionality from the [Starlink AST](https://github.com/Starlink/ast), a library for handling world coordinate systems (WCS) in astronomy.
 This plug-in provides an interface between WCS and region-related functionality and data available in databases containing astronomical data.
 Rather than pull data down to a client to perform astronomy-related calculations, these can be performed at the server to reduce the need of transferring data and provide more application-specific filters in queries.

 Only a few functions are currently defined; more will be added over time.
-This project provides a straightforward means of extending the functionality of the powerful and well-tested library into a database.
+This project provides a straightforward means of extending the functionality of the powerful and well-tested AST library into a database.

 ## Building and Installing the Extension